 4.1 Summary of Evidence

 This review shows that gas exchange data processing methods are infrequently reported for outlier removal and interpolation.
 We consider outlier removal documentation important as it applies to many exercise test analyses.
-Removing outliers is important to VO2 kinetics and similar research with rapid intensity changes because they rely on high temporal resolution.
+Outlier removal is key for VO2 kinetics research requiring high temporal resolution.
 Outlier removal is also relevant for maximal exercise testing as outliers near the end of a test may influence VO2max or VO2peak.
-Previous research indicates that a VO2max below the 20th percentile for age and sex increases the risk of all-cause mortality [39], so accurate determinations of VO2max are important for individuals with low cardiorespiratory fitness: an erroneous breath yielding an overestimated VO2max may subdue the urgency to improve cardiovascular health for low-fitness individuals.
+Previous research indicates that a VO2max below the 20th percentile for age and sex increases the risk of all-cause mortality [44], so accurate determinations of VO2max are important for individuals with low cardiorespiratory fitness: an erroneous breath yielding an overestimated VO2max may subdue the urgency to improve cardiovascular health for low-fitness individuals.
+Although we are unaware of studies examining VO2max misclassification due to different outlier removal strategies, averaging duration can influence which patients are deemed eligible for heart transplantation [6].

 Outliers could also affect mathematical VO2 plateau determinations.
 Such methods test if neighboring VO2 values or a VO2 vs. time slope does not change or increase by more than a set rate (e.g., 50 mL/min) at the end of a maximal test.
-[10,40–43].
+[10,45–48].
 Though data averaging dampens their influence, outliers present near the conclusion of a maximal test could plausibly interfere with mathematical VO2 plateau determination.